Ibiza's stunning eastern coastline!

 If you get hungry from an overdose of vitamin sea there are three restaurants by the carpark of Cala Boix, all very popular with the locals, meaning good food!

 La Noria, the one closest to the beach, serves an amazing seafood paella.
-You also get a stunning view as the restaurant is perched on the clifftop overlooking the beach, great for lunch or early dinner.
+You also get an incredible view as the restaurant is perched on the clifftop overlooking the sea, great for lunch or sunset dinner.

 HOW TO GET THERE:

-Drive towards Sant Carles and follow the signs towards Aguas Blancas, Es Figueral or Pou des Lleo.
+Drive towards Sant Carles and follow the signs to Aguas Blancas, Es Figueral or Pou des Lleo.
 They all take you in the right direction.

 From here turn left and either take the little footpath over the rocks or walk through the water.